This post may contain affiliate links. Please read my Privacy Policy for details.

 Substitutions and Variations

-Canned Coconut Milk - dairy-free and vegan alternative - Use 8 ounces of full-fat canned coconut milk.
+Canned Coconut Milk is a dairy-free and vegan alternative.
+Use 8 ounces of full-fat canned coconut milk.
 Pour the coconut milk into a heavy pot.
 Warm over low heat and whisk.
 This substitutes for cream.

 Troubleshooting

-The chocolate seized on me - Warm the ganache over hot water and whisk vigorously.
-If the ganache is still not coming together, add in a tablespoon of room-temperature milk of liqueur.
+The chocolate seized on me – Warm the ganache over hot water and whisk vigorously.
+Add a tablespoon of room-temperature liqueur milk if the ganache is still not coming together.
 Do not add additional cream to restore your ganache.
 I will not work.

 My ganache is runny - This happens for one of two reasons -